altayer-digital/ATGValidator/README.md

 Default error: `notEqual`

 #### PaymentCardRule
 Payment card rule can be used to check if a supplied card number is a valid payment card number.
 Luhn's algorithm in combination with regex matching is used to check the validity of the provided card numbers.
-The rule can be initiated with card types to be checked for, or if left empty will check for all available card types.
+The rule can be initiated with card types to be checked for, or if not passed will check for all available card types.
 Available card types are;
 * American Express
 * MasterCard
 * Maestro